babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 which lose precision above 2^53 and could report two distinct files as the same.
 The BigInt read is exact.

+## gzip and gunzip buffer the whole file in memory - accepted

+The cljs branches read the entire source file and pass it through `gzipSync`/`gunzipSync`, where the JVM streams through `GZIPInputStream`/`GZIPOutputStream`.
+Same results, but peak memory on Node is proportional to file size.
+Streaming would need the async zlib API, and this port is synchronous by design.

 ## Consequences

 - These items are settled.
 New reviews should consult this ADR before flagging